darinz/DL/06_RNN/02_vanilla_rnns.md

 2. Combines it with the previous hidden state $`h_{t-1}`$
 3. Produces a new hidden state $`h_t`$ and output $`y_t`$

+> **Explanation:**
+> The core idea of a vanilla RNN is to use the same set of weights to process each element in a sequence, passing information forward through the hidden state.
+This allows the network to "remember" information from previous time steps.

 #### Geometric/Visual Explanation

 Imagine a chain where each link represents a time step.
 The hidden state $`h_t`$ acts as the memory passed from one link to the next, allowing information to flow through the sequence.